Dumi7417/oll-1/README.md

 ---

 ## Introduction
-This project is an enhanced version of the chatbot application from **Assignment 1**, implementing a Retrieval-Augmented Generation (RAG) pipeline using **ChromaDB** and **Ollama llama3.2**.
-In this version, users can upload documents, and the chatbot will provide context-aware answers based on the content of those uploaded files.
+This project builds upon the functionality from **Assignment 2**, enhancing the chatbot application to serve as an AI Assistant capable of answering questions about the **Constitution of the Republic of Kazakhstan**.
+The application integrates a **Retrieval-Augmented Generation (RAG)** pipeline with **ChromaDB** and **Ollama llama3.2** to provide accurate, context-aware responses.

-The web interface is built using **Streamlit**, allowing users to interact with the chatbot by inputting prompts, uploading files, and receiving intelligent responses based on the knowledge stored in **ChromaDB**.
+Using a user-friendly interface built with **Streamlit**, the assistant allows users to interact by querying the constitution and receiving detailed answers, including specific citations of articles and sections for clarity.

 ---

 ## Features
+- **Constitution Querying**: The AI Assistant is preloaded with the full text of the Constitution of the Republic of Kazakhstan in English, enabling users to ask detailed questions about it.
+- **Citations and Contextual Answers**: Responses are backed by specific articles and sections, ensuring accuracy and interpretability.
-- **Document Upload and Processing**: Users can upload one or more `.txt` files, which are then processed and stored in the vector database.
+- **Document Upload and Processing**: Users can also upload custom `.txt` files for additional queries, providing flexibility.
-- **Contextual Querying**: The chatbot retrieves relevant information from the uploaded documents to answer user queries within the context of those files.
-- **Vector Indexing and Efficient Querying**: Leverages **ChromaDB** for scalable, high-performance vector data retrieval.
+- **Vector Indexing for Fast Retrieval**: Leverages **ChromaDB** to retrieve relevant information efficiently.
-- **RAG Pipeline**: Combines contextual knowledge retrieval with language modeling using **Ollama llama3.2**.
+- **RAG Pipeline**: Combines retrieval from preloaded documents (Constitution) and custom uploads with language modeling using **Ollama llama3.2**.
-- **User-Friendly Interface**: Includes a web interface built with **Streamlit** for easy interaction.
+- **Streamlit Interface**: Provides an intuitive web interface for uploading documents, querying the assistant, and viewing responses.

 ---

 ## Setup and Installation

 ### Prerequisites
-Make sure you have the following installed:
+Ensure the following are installed:
 - Python 3.9 or later
 - pip
 - A running instance of the **Ollama server** (adjustable URL)